isc-projects/stork/doc/install.rst

    $ sudo dnf install isc-stork-agent

-in place of the commands installing the server.
+instead of the server installation commands.

 Next, specify the required settings in the ``/etc/stork/agent.env`` file.
 The ``STORK_AGENT_SERVER_URL`` should be the URL on which the server receives the